 In short turf, clover spreads by creeping among the grass blades below mowing level.
 It also flowers and seeds in very short turf.
 Use a rake to lift trailing stems for mower blades to cut, making sure you collect them in a grass box.

-Rounded leaves grow in tight clumps and spread into mats when grass is closely mown.
+The rounded leaves of daisies grow in tight clumps and spread into mats, when grass is closely mown.
 Aerate the soil with a garden fork and rake the edges of clumps upright so they catch the blades of the mower.
 Use a daisy grubber to ease out shallow roots.

-Close mowing causes this plant to make spreading mats of fine foliage.
+Close mowing causes yarrow weeds to make spreading mats of fine foliage.
 Able to root from short sections of stem cut during mowing.
 Scarify the lawn surface once a month during the growing season.
 Collect clippings.
 Use a border fork to loosen soil under mats and dig out.